lsst/verify/doc/metric-dev.rst

    designSpec.astropy_quanity  # value and unit as an Astropy quantity

 Dependencies of specification levels can be obtained as attributes corresponding to their labels.
-Dependencies themselves are :class:`~lsst.validate.drp.base.Datum` objects, with a value and units.
+Dependencies themselves are :class:`~lsst.validate.base.Datum` objects, with a value and units.
 For example,

 .. code-block:: python